Pyxis: A ground-based demonstrator for formation-flying optical interferometry: Metrology System

 \subsection{Coarse Metrology}

-The coarse metrology itself has two parts: measuring the parallax between two LEDs, and a time-of-flight (TOF) laser system.
-The former consists of two LEDs mounted 90~mm apart on the sides of each of the deputy platforms, and a camera mounted on the chief robot.
+The coarse metrology itself has two parts: measuring the \red{angular position of two LEDs, including the} parallax between the two LEDs, and a time-of-flight (TOF) laser system.
+The \red{first part} consists of two LEDs mounted \red{vertically}, 90~mm apart on the sides of each of the deputy platforms, and a camera mounted on the chief robot.
 We measure the angular separation of these LEDs to 0.05 pixels or 0.7" using a 7.6~mm focal length F/2 lens attached to a FLIR Firefly FFY-U3-16S2M-S camera.
-This in turn will enable a position measurement of better than 1\,cm for our maximum chief-deputy separation of 30~m.
+This in turn will enable a \red{distance} measurement of \red{$\sim$1\,cm for a chief-deputy separation of 10~m}. \red{We note here that the distance measurement is differentiated from any rotation of the platforms through the use of a star tracker, which constrains the robot's orientation to within ten arcseconds (see Section \ref{sec:startracker}).
+Additionally, this 0.7" LED angular position, when combined with the accurate on-axis position of the chief platform, results in a deputy position knowledge along the star vector to within $\sim$0.1\,mm.
+The deputy position out of the plane of Figure \ref{fig:pyxis_schematic} (orthogonal to baseline and star vectors) is dominated by the maximum 30" angular uncertainty of the chief about the star vector (solved for using other stars in the field), resulting in a maximum 5\,mm out of plane position uncertainty for the 60\,m baseline.}

-However, for the purposes of designing a future space-based mission with a baseline of $\sim$300~m, this camera-based metrology system is almost certainly too challenging, even with an extended LED spacing of 300~mm.
-This is due to the precision required for angular separation measurements, which is proportional to the square of the spacecraft separation.
+However, \red{to achieve \textit{Pyxis'} nominal baselines of $\sim$60~m, and for the purposes of designing a future space-based mission with a baseline of $\sim$300~m, this camera-based metrology system is almost certainly insufficient, even with a potential extended LED spacing of 300~mm.} This is due to the precision required for angular separation measurements, which is \red{inversely} proportional to the square of the spacecraft separation.
 Hence, while we implement this system for \textit{Pyxis}, the TOF system is more critical for demonstrating a complete space compatible metrology system.
 The TOF system is also required to obtain a sub-centimetre position estimate, in order to be within the fine metrology system's capture range.